 Summer’s a good time to consider what you could use in the garden.
 Consider the merits of a rain barrel positioned to catch rainfall from downspouts or gutters, especially for plants on dry days or during drought.

-We have a rain barrel that collects all of the rain water that comes off of our wood shed roof.
-In the spring, Bob sets up a gutter system to gather it into a 50 gallon drum at the bottom.
+We have a large rain barrel that collects all of the rain water that comes off of our wood shed roof.
+In the spring, we set up a gutter system to gather it into a 50 gallon drum at the bottom.
 This drum sits up on some wood to get it up off of the ground.

 It’s a good idea to clean out the rain barrel periodically with a garden hose.
 Bits of shingles can sometimes get dislodged and end up there.
 I don’t use this water for drinking or giving to the chickens for drinking but I do use it for cleaning up messy nest boxes and to water the garden.

-Because so many of us have been dealing with winter’s white, I’m going to include some colorful summer pictures here.
+How’s your garden growing?
+I’m going to include some colorful summer pictures here.
 Enjoy!